matowarrior/homemonitor/README.md

 # homemonitor
 Monitor RuuviTag sensors on a Raspberry Pi, write broadcasted data to InfluxDB and graph it with Grafana.
-Raspberry Pi OS all the packages described below have been installed in December 2020.
+For Zigbee devices I use deconz.
+Raspberry Pi OS all the packages described below have been installed in March 2021.
 Easiest way to get InfluxDB and Grafafa is to use the [IOTstack](https://github.com/SensorsIot/IOTstack) project.

 ### Raspberry Pi
 This project is running on a 8GB Raspberry Pi 4 with the standard Raspberry Pi OS.
 More information on setting up the [Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).